Probate Q&A Series

 Short Answer

 In North Carolina, a personal representative generally must pay the estate’s administration costs and valid claims in the statutory order of priority before distributing inheritance.
-This typically includes estate administration expenses, certain secured claims, limited funeral and burial-related expenses, then taxes owed to the United States and North Carolina, followed by other creditor claims in lower-priority categories.
+This typically includes costs and expenses of administration, the year’s allowance, certain funeral expenses, debts and taxes with preference under federal law, reasonable medical and hospital expenses of the last illness not exceeding 12 months, and taxes owed to the State of North Carolina and local tax units, followed by other claims in lower-priority categories.
 If the estate cannot pay everything, lower-priority claims (and inheritances) may be reduced or receive nothing.

 Understanding the Problem